Abbott Elementary season 2: Development

 The series was renewed for a second season by ABC in March 2022, just months prior to the first season concluding.
 In July 2022, the season was confirmed to consist of 22 episodes, nine more than the first.
 Production companies Delicious Non-Sequitur, 20th Television and Warner Bros.
 Television returned for the season, with Fifth Chance joining them having not produced the first season.
 A trailer for the season was released onto YouTube and various series social media accounts on September 1, 2022.
-Quinta Brunson is expected to host Saturday Night Live on April 1, in promotion of the series.
+Quinta Brunson hosted Saturday Night Live on April 1, in promotion of the series.

 The series was later renewed for a third season in January 2023.
 When speaking of the third season renewal, Channing Dungey, chairman and CEO of Warner Bros.
 Television Group had this to say:

 Brunson, Halpern, Schumacker and Einhorn are all expected to return as executive producers.

 Casting

 In March 2022, upon renewal for its second season, all main cast members from the first season were confirmed to return for the second, including; Quinta Brunson as Janine Teagues, Tyler James Williams as Gregory Eddie, Janelle James as Ava Coleman, Lisa Ann Walter as Melissa Schemmenti, Chris Perfetti as Jacob Hill and Sheryl Lee Ralph as Barbara Howard.
 In July 2022, just months prior to the series returning, it was announced that William Stanford Davis, who had recurred during the first season as Mr. Johnson, would be promoted to series regular for the second season.

-Additionally, Zach Fox reprised his role as Tariq Temple for two episodes, while Nikea Gamby-Turner and Reggie Conquest returned as Shanae and Devon respectively, cafeteria workers at Abbott.
-Both Gamby-Turner and Conquest appeared as co-starring cast members in the first season, but were upped to regular guest starring cast members for the second.
+Alongside the return of the first season's ensemble cast, recurring guest star Zack Fox reprised his role as Tariq Temple for three episodes.
+While multiple one-time first season guest stars also returned, being upped to recurring characters for the second.
+These actors included Kate Peterman as Tina Schwartz, Nikea Gamby-Turner and Reggie Conquest as Shanae and Devon, as well as Nate' Jones who portrays Amber.
+The return of her character added complications to the development of the relationship between Janine and Gregory; with notable events from their relationship taking place in "Holiday Hookah", "Valentine's Day", "Teacher Conference" and "Franklin Institute".
+When asked about their relationship, Lisa Ann Walter stated:

-Additionally, a week before the season premiere it was announced via The Wrap that the season would see the introduction of various recurring guest stars, including Lauren Weedman as Kristen Marie, Leslie Odom Jr. as Draemond Winding and Keyla Monterroso Mejia as Ashley Garcia.
+A week before the season premiered, it was announced that the season would see the introduction of various recurring guest stars, including Lauren Weedman as Kristen Marie, Keyla Monterroso Mejia as Ashley Garcia, and Leslie Odom Jr. as Draemond Winding.
 All of whom appeared within the first eight episodes of the season.